dszokolics/News-popularity/README.md

 I trained two GBMs on the non-PCA dataset, and two DL on the PCA dataset, that's why they have three final models.
 I was focusing on The tree-based models, hence for simplicity, I chose H2O over Keras as a library for deep learning.

 I used hyperopt for finding the best parameters for the models (scripts in the model directory).
-After the training, I exported the dictionary of the best parameters to the model_params folder as yaml files.
+This module uses an algorithm called Tree-structured Parzen Estimator Approach, which is more efficient in finding the best parameters than grid search or random search.
+For the training, I had to define the parameter space, where the search is conducted.
+After the training I checked if the parameters are not at the edge of the parameter space, and also checked the cross validation (within the train set) and out of sample performance.
+I exported the dictionary of the best parameters to the model_params folder as yaml files.

+I have used three datasets for training: train, validation and the holdout set.
+I used the validation set for early stopping, and for evaluating model performance during the hyperparameter optimization.
+After finding the best parameters, I checked the model performance on the test set, and if it wasn't far from the validation performance, I accepted the model.

 Although the final evaluation is based on the AUC metric, I used logloss for hyperparameter search (and for early stopping where applicable).
-For me, it seemed a more stable metric than AUC, so I made this choice to reduce overfitting.
+This metric seemed more stable than AUC, so I expected that it will reduce overfitting.

 Exact performances will be reported in the next section.